 When students or parents plan for higher studies through an education loan, one crucial factor often overlooked is the loan tenure.
-This single term decides how long you’ll repay the loan, how much interest you’ll pay over time, and how comfortably it fits into your monthly budget.
-Let’s simplify it..
+This single term decides how long you will repay the loan, how much interest you will pay over time, and how comfortably the EMI fits into your monthly budget.
+Let's simplify it.

 What is Loan Tenure?

-Loan Tenure is the time you get to repay your borrowed money to the bank or lender.
-For education loans, it usually ranges between 5 to 15 years.
-A longer tenure means smaller EMIs but more total interest paid, while a shorter tenure means bigger EMIs but lesser total interest.
+Loan tenure is the time you get to repay your borrowed money to the bank or lender.
+For education loans in India, it typically ranges between 5 and 15 years.
+A longer tenure means smaller EMIs but more total interest paid, while a shorter tenure means higher EMIs but less total interest overall.

 Let's Explain Loan Tenure to a 7 Year Old

 Imagine you borrow 10 chocolates from your friend.
-If you return 1 chocolate every day, you’ll be free in 10 days.
-But if you return only half a chocolate each day, it’ll take you 20 days, and your friend may ask for something extra (interest) for waiting longer.
-This period of return is the Loan tenure and works the same way!
+If you return 1 chocolate every day, you'll be free in 10 days.
+But if you return only half a chocolate each day, it will take 20 days, and your friend may ask for something extra (interest) for waiting longer.
+That period of return is the loan tenure — and it works the same way with a bank loan.

 Loan tenure may look like just a number of years, but it directly shapes your monthly payments, total interest, and financial freedom after college.